ashokvarma1188/youtube-focus-extension/README.md

 # 🎯 YouTube Focus Mode — Chrome Extension

-A Chrome Extension built for students to stay **focused and distraction-free** while studying on YouTube.
+A Chrome Extension built for students to stay **focused and distraction-free** while studying on YouTube

 ---